-Fatal hike: Ill-prepared tourist froze to death on Tongariro Apline Crossing
+Fatal hike: Ill-prepared tourist froze to death on Tongariro Alpine Crossing

 • Always thoroughly plan your trip, seek help from others if the location is new to you

-• Check the official Metservice weather forecast
+• Check the official MetService weather forecast

 • Consider how the weather will affect the track and how you should mitigate this